Table of Contents

 What is inhalant abuse?

-Inhalant abuse is purposely breathing in or sniffing common household products to “get high.”
+Inhalant abuse is a form of substance abuse.
+It involves breathing in or sniffing household products on purpose to “get high.”
 Almost any aerosol or liquid solvent can be used as an inhalant.
-Examples of household products that young people may try to abuse include the following:
+Examples of common household products include:

 - Oven cleaner